yisrael-haber/GraphDS.jl/README.md

 # TODO:

-    - Add more detailed documentation and examples. '''THIS IS ESSENTIAL'''
+    - [] Add more detailed documentation and examples.

-    - Figure what the hell the schemas should be, and make everything else work with it in a nice well-synchronized fashion. '''THIS IS MOSTLY SOLVED.
+    - [] Figure what the hell the schemas should be, and make everything else work with it in a nice well-synchronized fashion. '''THIS IS MOSTLY SOLVED.
 STILL NEED TO THINK OF SCHEMA FOR ANOMALIES - WILL DECIDE ON THIS LATER.'''

+    - [] Add important 'Base.' operations to the module to create a friendlier and more usable interface.
     - Add important 'Base.' operations to the module to create a friendlier and more usable interface.